NatWest student account review

 To be eligible for an overdraft, you need to be 18 and have lived in the UK for three years.
 You’ll have to pass a credit check to be approved for an overdraft too.

 You can apply for a NatWest Student Bank Account within six months of your course start date.
 Applications can only be completed online.

 As part of your application, you’ll need to share various personal and financial details.
 You’ll also need to share details of the course you’re on, and prove your student status by sharing your 16-digit UCAS code.

 - Account opening incentives.

 - Emergency cash withdrawals if you don’t have your card.

-- There are larger interest-free overdrafts available with some other student accounts.
+- There are larger third-year overdrafts on offer with some other student accounts.

 Frequently asked questions